 Personal budgets are part of a new way of managing care and support called personalisation, which is designed to make sure the help you receive suits you as an individual.

-Our Personal budgets in social care guide can help you find out more about how they work, so you can decide how you'd like your care and support arranged.
 Personal budgets offer you more flexibility and control, but can also mean extra work for you.

 Personalisation aims to give better advice and information, health and social care, prevention, and community support, to everyone regardless of their wealth or eligibility for services.

 A personal budget is an agreed amount of council money that you can use to arrange and pay for your care and support, following an assessment of your needs.
 You can receive it as a direct (cash) payment, through a managed account, or a mixture of the two.